Skip to main content

 just build

 This runs nix-build --argstr system <current-system> default.nix, which wraps emacs.nix with emacsPackagesFor ... withPackages to add treesit-grammars.with-all-grammars.
-For the plain Emacs 31 mainline build (the emacs.nix default), the store path is bit-for-bit identical to pkgs.emacs-git from nix-community/emacs-overlay, so the public binary cache (nix-community.cachix.org) is hit and nothing recompiles from source.
+For the plain mainline build (the emacs.nix default), the store path is bit-for-bit identical to nixpkgs’ default pkgs.emacs, so the official binary cache is hit and nothing recompiles from source; the git-based variants are likewise cache hits from nix-community/emacs-overlay’s nix-community.cachix.org.

 Build Variants